-- Leptospira interrrogans: Comprises of 250 serogroups which further consists of over 250 serovars.
+- Leptospira interrrogans: Comprises 250 serogroups, consisting of over 250 serovars.

 - L. biflexa: 65 serovars arranged in 38 serogroups.

-- Source: Although more than 100 animals can be infected; but important sources of infection are rats dogs, cattle, and pigs.
+- Source: Although more than 100 animals can be infected, important sources of infection are rats, dogs, cattle, and pigs.
 Even asymptomatic animals can transmit the infection via urine (persistent colonization of renal tubules of carrier animals.)

 3R’s: The three important epidemiological determinants for leptospirosis include exposure to rodents, rainfall, and rice field.